DsoTsin/DsoTsin/ReadMe.md

-Hi, I'm Tsin, Game Engine Engineer @ Lilith.
-Former senior rendering engineer at **Tencent** for 7+ years.
-Prior to join game studios, I used to work on mobile application development (**QQ** Android dev at Tencent Social Network Platform Department).
+Hi, I'm Zhou Qin.
 This place is my home page for my spare time projects.
 Following are two open-source projects of mine that I worked on before,

 - [kaleido3d](https://github.com/DsoTsin/kaleido3d), a cross-platform renderer intended to become infrastructure for Metaverse Development.
 - [IrisBuild](https://github.com/kaleido3d/IrisBuild/), a cross-platform build system for kaleido3d.